NLZoro/MgSizeDetector/README.md

 👤 Author
 ----------
-The AI Cup Sizing Tool was created by [Your Name](https://github.com/your-username).
+The AI Cup Sizing Tool was created by [MEEE](https://github.com/NLZoro).

 📝 License
 ----------